 This is extremely important information.
 Remember, even though they may share some similar properties they are not at all the same.
 And they are used for different purposes.

-Where is the name derived from?
+What is the Origin of the Plant Name?
 The Greeks referred to basil as "King of Plants"!
 From this reasoning, basil comes from a Greek word "basileum" meaning "king".

 Why is this information so important?
 Its not, it's just a fun fact!